 The people you know want to help you – they just don’t know how.
 The best thing you can do to help them help you is to provide three pieces of vital data.

-- Know which companies you want to work for.
+- Share a list of companies you would like to work for.

 2. Reach Out